 Have questions or want to learn more about the BLA Program?

-Contact BLA Academic Adviser Jennie Li (email@example.com) or check our Homepage for dates for upcoming BLA Information Sessions.
+Contact BLA Academic Adviser Jennie Li (email@example.com), watch our BLA Info Session recording, and/or check our Homepage for dates for upcoming BLA Information Sessions.

 This degree leads to licensure.
 For further information refer to the following table.